 Jacob was a great teammate, possessed a “never give up” attitude, and always sprinted over to help his teammates up off the ground.
 Jacob made a three-point basket on senior day and our bench's reaction to his shot was a snapshot of the impact he had on every single one of his teammates.
 Thank you, Jacob!

 Connor has a great work ethic, improved so much this season, and never complained.
 He consistently showed up and gave his best effort for his team.
 Connor scored a few baskets in our Marvelwood game and our team was so excited for him!
 We look forward to seeing how much Connor improves during the off-season!
 Thank you, Connor!

 RYAN R. ’25

 Ryan served as our team manager last season and played on our team this season!
 Ryan is a fan favorite among our team because of his positive attitude and how much he genuinely cares about his teammates success.
 Ryan had an awesome game at Marvelwood this season where he scored a career high eight points and helped us win the game.
 We know Ryan will be working on his skills and his three point shot for next season!
 Thank you, Ryan!

 MS GIRLS BASKETBALL

-This season the Girls Middle School team went 2-1!
+This season was all about building our team’s chemistry, knowledge, and skill.
+There were so many players interested we created a blue squad and a white squad, where each squad had varying levels of experience and skill.
 Some of our players just started playing this season, and some of our players are old pros.
 Regardless of their level of experience, each player came to practice and games ready to learn, and prepared to compete.
-We are so proud of all of the effort, grit, and courage our team has shown.
-There is nothing more exciting than our team competing at home, and the joy and energy our players bring on and off the court.
-Keep playing, keep learning, keep growing, and GO RAMS!
+We are so proud of all of the effort, resiliency, and courage our team has shown.
+There is nothing more exciting than our team scoring more points than last game, or competing against each other in our home gym!
+Congratulations on a season full of growth to the Girls’ Middle School Basketball team!

 MS GIRLS BASKETBALL MOST VALUABLE PLAYER